How to Conduct a Remote Interview to Find and Attract the Best Hires

 Best Practices for Conducting Remote Interviews to Attract the Best Hires

 In any interview process, the goal is always to find the best candidate for the job.
 But you also need to ensure they want to work for you.
 Neither is a given.
 Without the proper tools and processes in place, your interviewing may miss some key characteristics in candidates.
-And the better the candidate, the more likely they are to get multiple offers.

-Practice 1: Choose appropriate attire.
+Practice 1: Choose appropriate attire

 To ensure that isn’t the case, always choose to wear professional attire, both to record your interviews and conduct live sessions.
 This signals to prospective employees the level of professionalism you expect.

-Practice 2: Craft a quality presentation.
+Practice 2: Craft a quality presentation

 When conducting remote interviews, always strive for the highest quality video presentation.